wallarm/product-documentation/include/waf/installation/common-steps-to-enable-traffic-analysis.md

 Depending on the selected Wallarm deployment approach (in-line or [Out-of-Band][oob-docs]), configure Wallarm to either proxy traffic or process the traffic mirror.

-On the machine with the NGINX-Wallarm module, in the NGINX configuration file, perform the following configuration:
+Perform the following configuration in the `/etc/nginx/conf.d/default.conf` file on the machine with the installed node:

 === "In-line"
     1. Set an IP address for Wallarm to proxy legitimate traffic to.
 It can be an IP of an application instance, load balancer, or DNS name, etc., depending on your architecture.